 On a typical slide rule these two scales are typically labeled "C" and "D", and they are used to do both multiplication and division operations.

 Do the same with the cubic to yield a traditional "K" scale on many slide rules.
-Key sine ("S" scale) or tangent ("T" scale) off of the D scale and you can naturally compute trig values of any angle.
+Keying sine ("S" scale) or tangent ("T" scale) off of the D scale and you can naturally compute trig values of any angle.

 Now, THIS is discovery!